-HSV Color Space), ColorStructure (captures both color content and information about the spatial arrangement of the colors), ColorLayout (represents the spatial layout of color images), EdgeHistogram (spatial distribution of five types of edges), and HomogeneousTexture (characterizes the properties of texture in an image).
-For all these descriptors the suggested distance functions are metric.
+Feature extraction was performed employing an application we built upon the MPEG-7 experimentation model (XM, [11]) of MPEG-7 Part 6: Reference Software.
+The software can extract all MPEG-7 image Visual Descriptors defined in [10].
+For the PhotoBook we extract 5 MPEG-7 descriptors: ScalableColor (a color Histogram in the HSV Color Space), ColorStructure (captures both color content and information about the spatial arrangement of the colors), ColorLayout (represents the spatial layout of color images), EdgeHistogram (spatial distribution of five types of edges), and HomogeneousTexture (characterizes the properties of texture in an image).
+For all thoose descriptors the suggested distance functions [12] are metric.
 The result of the extraction process is an XML document like the one in Figure 3 without usage and creation information.
-The values inside the <VisualDescriptor> tags are integer vectors (ScalableColor, ColorStructure and EdgeHistogram) or more complicated XML subtrees with integers as values (ColorLayout and HomogeneousTexture).
+The values inside the <VisualDescriptor> tags are integer vectors (ScalavbleColor, ColorSTructure and EdgeHistogram) or more complicated XML sub-trees with integers as values (ColorLayout and HomogeneousTexture).

-4 Search capabilities
+6 Search capabilities

-The MILOS native XML database/repository supports high performance search and retrieval on heavily structured XML documents, relying on specific index structures [1, 7], as well as full text search [6], automatic classification [4], and feature similarity search [3].
+The MILOS native XML database/repository supports high performance search and retrieval on heavily structured XML documents, relying on specific index structures [3, 14], as well as full text search [13], automatic classification [8], and feature similarity search [5].
 This is compatible with current trends of the new generation of XML encoded metadata standards, such as MPEG-7, which include in their description also features automatically extracted from visual documents, such as color histograms, textures, shapes, etc. Specifically, the MILOS XML database allows the system administrator to associate specific XML element names with special indexes.
-For instance, the tag name <abstract> can be associated with a full text index.
-On the other hand, the MPEG-7 <VisualDescriptor> tag can be associated with a similarity search index.
+Therefore, for instance, the tag name <abstract> can be associated with a full text index.
+On the other hand, the MPEG-7 <VisualDescriptor> tag can be associated with a similarity search index structure.